-EC directives for health and safety regulations were introduced in the 1980's.
+EC directives for health and safety regulations were introduced in the 1980s.
 They cover all products available to industry or the general public in the European Union (EU).
-The basis of the system is the classification of dangerous substances into one of the following classifications: TOXIC, HARMFUL, CORROSIVE, IRRITANT, OXIDIZING, EXPLOSIVE, FLAMMABLE or DANGEROUS FOR THE ENVIRONMENT.
+The system’s basis is classifying dangerous substances into one of the following classifications: TOXIC, HARMFUL, CORROSIVE, IRRITANT, OXIDIZING, EXPLOSIVE, FLAMMABLE or DANGEROUS FOR THE ENVIRONMENT.

 There can be various levels within a classification, for example, Very Toxic or Extremely Flammable.
-Most levels of classification have accompanying symbols, for example, skull and cross bones for Toxic.
-In addition, these classifications can be accompanied by "Risk Phrases" and/or "Safety Phrases".
-Any artists' material, which falls into one of the above classifications, must be labelled accordingly.
+Most classification levels have accompanying symbols, for example, skull and cross bones for Toxic.
+In addition, these classifications can be accompanied by “Risk Phrases” or “Safety Phrases.”
+Any artist’s material, which falls into one of the above classifications, must be labeled accordingly.